 This grandiose resort-like seasonal home is tailored for its exotic indoor-outdoor experiences.
 The blurring of the boundaries between the interior and the exterior is achieved through diverse transitional spaces like courtyards, terraces, porches, and balconies spread along with the H-shaped orientation of this coastal home as well as the airy interiors promoting expansive views over the water.
 Reflecting the Caribbean style are the architectural features of the French openings, louvered shutters, and bonnet roof.

 A great example of cherishing the past while creating the future, this oriental Chinese home now exhibits not only oriental features but also contemporary art.
 Adopting the passions of the new owners, the renovation opened the interiors emphasizing the pagoda-inspired doorways and the grand volume of the foyer.
 Extending into the outdoors, a minimalist pool and pavilion complete the contemporary signature.

 Building on the strict geometry and formalism of the building’s architecture, the front yard is designed as a formal European garden with boxwood hedges and topiaries.
 The backyard is set out in a geometric pattern with a central quatrefoil holding the pool and fireplace sit-around.
 The peripheral borders are planted with edible plantings of diverse fruits and herbs enhancing the concept of outdoor living.

-This family-oriented home has a playful and active design with a dedicated dual level play zone for the children.
+This family-oriented home has a playful and active design with a dedicated dual-level play zone for the children.
 With a diverse range of volumes formed by domed roofs and vaulted ceilings, the home’s majestic scale has been varied to achieve interesting outputs for the lounge and the dining area.
-This distinctive mansion achieves the crucial connection to its surroundings by creating a waterfront outlook in conjunction with the natural water body.
+This distinctive mansion achieves a crucial connection to its surroundings by creating a waterfront outlook in conjunction with the natural water body.

 12. Historical Restoration: The Alhecama Theatre